riyanigam0712/Riya_BlueStampPortfolio-/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bZwton4v0_g?si=MIdvZNEX-xEZbMlO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-My project that is the smart glasses I am using a rasberry pi annd it's desognated caerma to perform object regontiiton.
-Right now I set up the raberry pi and got the camera to take pictures.
+My project that is the smart glasses I am using a rasberry pi and it's designated camera to perform object regontiiton and then attaching on to the glasses.
+For my milestone I Set up and connected to the Raspberry Pi to take a picture./
-I accomplished my first milestone which entailed:
+This entailed:

-Insert the Micro-SD card into the USB reader and plug it into your computer Do the imaging for the sd card - duplicate their configured Raspberry Pi setups, back up their systems, or quickly deploy the same OS and software on multiple devices
+Inserting the Micro-SD card into the USB reader and plug it into your computer

+Do the imaging for the sd card which means duplicate their configured Raspberry Pi setups, back up their systems, or quickly deploy the same OS and software on multiple devices

-Enable (SSH (Secure Shell) lets you remotely control your Raspberry Pi from another computer without needing a monitor, keyboard, or mouse connected to the Pi)
+Enable (SSH (Secure Shell) which lets you remotely control your Raspberry Pi from another computer without needing a monitor, keyboard, or mouse connected to the Pi)

 Run terminal commands from my PC

 Edit code via VS Code

 Transfer files between Pi and my computer

-Insert the SD card into the Raspberry Pi., Put Raspberry Pi into the case Monitor Setup via OBS and Connect the Raspberry Pi to your PC using the HDMI capture card enable SSH and VNC and then change port number for SSH VS Code and open it, Install the Remote - SSH extension
+Insert the SD card into the Raspberry Pi., Put Raspberry Pi into the case

+Monitor Setup via OBS and Connect the Raspberry Pi to your PC using the HDMI capture card

+enable SSH and VNC and then change port number for SSH

+VS Code and open it, Install the Remote - SSH extension
 ```python
 from picamera2 import Picamera2, Preview